mjbradvica/personal-website-articles/2022/avoid-component-events-in-vue.md

 ## Conclusion

 Component events in Vue are a useless feature.
-They offer a solution for a problem that does not exists.
-They increase your line count while reducing code quality.
+They offer a solution to a problem that does not exist.
+They increase your line count,while also diminishing code quality.
 Use normal callbacks passed via properties.